 Financial credit risk refers to the risk that financial counterparties cannot meet their obligations with respect to cash and cash equivalents, short-term bank deposits or financial instruments with positive market value.

-At year end, the financial credit exposure was SEK 100 million, attributable to cash and cash equivalents (72 at 31 December 2018, including the escrow account of SEK 1 million) and derivative instruments with a market value of SEK 0.0 million (-0.1).
+At year end, the financial credit exposure was SEK 110 million, attributable to cash and cash equivalents (100 at 31 December 2019) and derivative instruments with a market value of SEK -0.2 million (-0.1).